+The amount of the allowance is measured as the difference between the loan's carrying amount and the present value of estimated future cash flows discounted for fixed rate loans at the loan's original effective interest rate and for variable rate loans at the effective rate at the time of impairment.
 Cash flows arising from the recovery and sale of collateral are included, whether or not foreclosure is probable.
-The carrying amount of the loan is reduced through the use of an allowance account and the amount of the loss is recognized within the provision for credit loss expense in the consolidated statement of income and comprehensive income.
+The carrying amount of the loan is reduced through the use of an allowance account and the amount of the loss is recognized within the provision for credit losses in the consolidated statement of income and comprehensive income.